 Whether you choose a zero-based budget, 50/20/30 budget or some other method, you’re going to have to calculate your income and the amount of money you want to put toward every category or individual expense.

-Salaried employees will get off easy when they calculate their incomes.
-If you have a variable income or side hustles, you’ll need to do some digging.
+Salaried employees will have it easy when they calculate their incomes.
+If you have a variable income or side hustles, you’ll need to do some additional accounting.

-Expenses like utilities can also be unpredictable.
+Expenses like utilities can be unpredictable.
 Check your online statements to see which months were higher versus which were lower so you can make future budgets.
 You may not be able to take that impromptu weekend getaway the month your electric bill will be $300, but it might be totally feasible during a month it’s going to be $75.
 You can also consider getting onto a budget plan — many utility companies offer plans that allow you to pay the same, budgeted amount each month with one or two months used to balance out your payments each year.

 5. Make a Monthly Budget AND a Budget for Each Paycheck